 Titanic Belfast – Myths & Legends

-In this section, you’ll learn how films like the Titantic impact people’s perception of the tragedy and see how the ship was depicted in movies, television, books and magazines.
+In this section, you’ll learn how films like the Titanic impact people’s perception of the tragedy and see how the ship was depicted in movies, television, books and magazines.

-As you go around the Titantic Belfast, it really strikes you that these were real people, this was a real tragedy, not just a movie or a story.
+As you go around the Titanic Belfast, it really strikes you that these were real people, this was a real tragedy, not just a movie or a story.

-Titantic Belfast – Titanic Beneath
+Titanic Belfast – Titanic Beneath

 Follow along the journey of researchers and discoverers that worked to find the ship and then learn more about it by studying the wreckage.

-There is a really fascinating floor in the middle that projects film from above the Titantic wreckage, so you can effectively stand on it and look down to take in a fish-eye view of the wreck.
+There is a really fascinating floor in the middle that projects film from above the Titanic wreckage, so you can effectively stand on it and look down to take in a fish-eye view of the wreck.

-Titantic Belfast Prices
+Titanic Belfast Prices

-Prices for entrance vary depend on your age and circumstance, but it is essentially £18.50 for adults, £8.00 for kids ages 5-16, and £15.00 for students and seniors (from Monday to Friday).
+Prices for entrance vary depend on your age and circumstance, but it is essentially £21.50 for adults, £10.00 for kids ages 5-15, and £53.00 for a family of 2 adults and 2 children.

 You can buy tickets at the ticket office when you get there or purchase online.

 Tickets are for a timed entrance, every 15 minutes, so you would need to buy a ticket for the next available time.